 If you like the scent of dough rising and baking into flaky, golden layers, then it does not need to be limited to sweet confections.
-These savory pastry recipes range from tender cheese gougères to flaky tart shells to the tastiest breakfast croissants.
-And all are possible to make at home.
-Some of the pastries do need a little planning ahead of time, but that is as hard as it becomes.
+These savory French pastry recipes are possible to make at home.
+They range from tender cheese gougères to flaky tart shells to the tastiest breakfast croissants.
+Plan ahead, roll up your sleeves, grab the beurre, and voilá!

 01 of 05

-Warm and buttery, this cheese croissant recipe is a savory version of the famous French pastry.
-A perfect complement to sweet brunch foods, these croissants can be served with soup and salad for a cafe-style meal later, if you have any leftovers.
+Warm and buttery, these croissants are cheesy versions of the famous French pastry.
+A perfect complement to sweet brunch foods, these cheese croissants can be served with soup and salad for a cafe-style meal, or simply offered as a light breakfast with a side of fruit and a good cup of café.

 02 of 05